Air transportation safety recommendation A18-01

 Next TSB action

-The TSB will ask TC to provide a timeline for the proposed actions and will monitor the progress of TC's actions to mitigate the risks associated with the safety deficiency identified in Recommendation A18-01.
+The TSB will ask TC to provide a target date for the focus group’s final report, confirmation that regulatory action will be initiated, and a timeline for the introduction of regulations mandating the installation of lightweight flight recording systems.
+The TSB will continue to monitor the progress of TC’s actions to mitigate the risks associated with the safety deficiency identified in Recommendation A18-01.

 This deficiency file is Active.